New from ACTIVE: Check out our latest products here

 Blog

 The Hooded Full Wetsuit: This type of wetsuit comes with a hood that prevents heat from escaping from the head.
-In addition to that, it’ll also keep your ears warm.

 What Material Are Wetsuits Made Of?

-Almost all wetsuits are made from neoprene, a synthetic rubber material that’s known for its insulating properties.
-Not only is it durable, but it’s also flexible, which allows it to fit tight on the body.
-On top of all that, it’s entirely waterproof.
+Not only is it durable but it’s also flexible, which allows it to fit tight on the body.
+Plus, it’s entirely waterproof.

-Choosing the Right Wetsuit For You
+How to Choose the Right Wetsuit For You

 The Water Temperature